 Sean Burton ’97, chairman and CEO of real estate investment firm Cityview, has been nominated to the Board of Directors of the Metropolitan Washington Airports Authority.
 Burton is president of the Los Angeles Board of Airport Commissioners and previously served on the Los Angeles City Planning Commission.

-John Coates ’89, John F. Cogan Professor of Law and Economics and vice dean for finance and strategic initiatives at Harvard University, was named acting director of the Division of Corporation Finance at the Securities and Exchange Commission.
+John Coates ’89, John F. Cogan Jr. Professor of Law and Economics and vice dean for finance and strategic initiatives at Harvard University, was named general counsel of the Securities and Exchange Commission.

-Lynn Eisenberg ’12 will serve as general counsel at the U.S. Office of Personnel Management.
+Lynn Eisenberg ’12 is general counsel at the U.S. Office of Personnel Management.
 Before serving as deputy general counsel for the Biden-Harris campaign and counsel to the Biden-Harris transition team, Eisenberg was counsel in the Strategic Response group of the Washington, D.C. office of WilmerHale.

-Beth George ’10, a partner at Wilson Sonsini Goodrich & Rosati, has been named principal deputy general counsel at the US Department of Defense.
+Beth George ’10, formerly a partner at Wilson Sonsini Goodrich & Rosati, is acting general counsel at the US Department of Defense.
 A nonresident senior fellow at NYU Law’s Reiss Center on Law and Security, George previously served as deputy general counsel at the US Department of Defense.

 Vanita Gupta ’01, president and CEO of The Leadership Conference on Civil and Human Rights, has been confirmed by the US Senate as associate attorney general at the US Department of Justice.
 Former acting assistant attorney general and head of the Justice Department’s civil rights division, Gupta has served on NYU Law’s Board of Trustees.